To be a lead center of excellence for infectious and tropical

 Chief, Clinical Research Division

-- Celia C. Carlos, MDChief, Laboratory Research Division
+- Ma.
+Cecilia G. Ama, MDChief, Laboratory Research Division

 - Lilia C. Gonzales, MD, MPHChief, Biologicals Production Division